protesilaos/my-website/_pages/emacs/emacs.md

 ## Notmuch Indicator

-This is a simple package that renders an indicator with an email count of the `notmuch` index on the Emacs mode line.
+This package renders an indicator with an email count of the `notmuch` index on the Emacs mode line.
 The underlying mechanism is that of `notmuch-count(1)`, which is used to find the number of items that match the given search terms.
 In practice, the user can define one or more searches and display their counters.
-These form a listing which realistically is like: `@50 😱1000 💕0` for unread messages, bills, and love letters, respectively.
+These form a string which realistically is like: `@50 😱1000 ♥️0` for unread messages, bills, and fan letters, respectively.

 + Package name (GNU ELPA): `notmuch-indicator`
 + Official manual: <https://protesilaos.com/emacs/notmuch-indicator>